Free Montana State Records Search (Public Information Access)

 Montana, like a majority of states, has written into their constitution a law giving citizens access to search and view a majority of Montana state records for free.
 Closely tied to this Montana law is the right to privacy also given to the people.1

-The right to privacy law can, at times, make it difficult to find certain state records.
-However, third-party resources often compile government sites so searchers can easily find state records and access those which are public.
+The right to privacy law can, at times, make it difficult to find certain public records.
+Individuals seeking state records should consult official government websites and agencies.
+There are various official resources compile and maintain these records.

 Montana Open Record Laws on Public Information